Although only a couple of years old, the Rio 2016 football venue Corinthians Arena, in São Paulo, has been home to some great football.

 Rio 2016 – Canada

 At Rio 2016, no other team has played as many matches at Corinthians Arena as Canada.
 The bronze medal game will be the fourth Canadian match in the venue since the Olympic Games have started.
 The experience has been positive so far.
 Canada won all of its matches at Corinthians Arena – Australia and Zimbabwe, in the group stage, and France, in the quarterfinals, while the hosts Brazil hasn’t played in this venue at Rio 2016.
-If the trend continues, Canada might repeat the London 2012 campaign and bring home a bronze medal.
+Fortunately, Canada repeated the London 2012 campaign and brought home the bronze medal after defeating Brazil 2-1.